Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: Envisaged Work

-Regarding the improvement of the quality factor, a considerable increase of the experiment sensitivity is expected from the use of superconductive materials, and we recently manufactured a few cavities with the specific purpose of verifying the potential of this technology.
-The design of these new cavities is specifically tailored to allow soldering High-Temperature Superconductor (HTS) coated tapes of commercial production on the cavity surface.
-These tapes are optimized for magnetic flux pinning and thus ideal for operation in a strong magnetic field.
-Measurement of a first prototype covered with such HTS tapes has shown more than 50\% improvement of quality factor compared to copper, when tested at 4.2 K in a magnetic field up to 11.5 T \cite{Golm:2021ooj}.
-Further improvements in the soldering process have already been identified and are under test, which should allow reaching even higher performance.\\
+Regarding the improvement of the quality factor, a considerable increase in the experiment sensitivity is expected from the use of superconductive materials, and we recently manufactured a few cavities with the specific purpose of verifying the potential of this technology.
+The design of these new cavities is specifically tailored to allow soldering high-temperature superconductor (HTS) coated tapes of commercial production on the cavity surface.
+These tapes are optimized for magnetic flux pinning and are thus ideal for operation in a strong magnetic field.
+Measurement of a first prototype covered with such HTS tapes has shown a more than 50\% improvement in quality factor compared to copper, when tested at 4.2 K in a magnetic field up to 11.5 T \cite{Golm:2021ooj}.
+Further improvements in the soldering process have already been identified and are under testing, which should allow reaching even higher performance.

-Finally, as remarked before, the sensitivity of the coaxial - cavity coupling with the position, dimensions and shape of the probe makes advisable to develop mechanical systems for modifying this coupling in situ and get the desired critical coupling.
+Finally, as remarked before, the sensitivity of the coaxial cavity coupling with the position, dimensions, and shape of the probe makes it advisable to develop mechanical systems for modifying this coupling in situ and get the desired critical coupling.
 This moving coupling system is mandatory when a frequency range is explored by tuning the haloscope properly.
 The collaboration is currently designing the moving coupling system with nanopositioners.
 For the tuning system, both mechanical and electromagnetic mechanisms, based on ferroelectric and ferromagnetic materials, are being studied.

-\subsection{Haloscopes for other frequencies}
+\subsection{Haloscopes for Other Frequencies}

-As described above, the first four years of the RADES collaboration have been focused in developments for the 34 – 35 $\mu eV$ mass range (8.2 – 10.6 GHz frequency range).
-But the possibility of operation in future magnets has motivated that part of the work of the collaboration is nowadays devoted to the design of haloscopes in two far regions regarding this.\\
+As described above, the first four years of the RADES collaboration have been focused on developments for the 34--35 $\upmu$eV mass range (8.2--10.6 GHz frequency range).
+However, the possibility of operation in future magnets has meant that part of the work of the collaboration is nowadays devoted to the design of haloscopes in two far regions \mbox{regarding this.}